kubeflow/examples/e2e/README.md

 ### Deploying Kube Volume Controller

 Kube Volume Controller is a utility that can seed replicas of datasets across nodes.
 Think of it as an explicit caching mechanism.
+In the initial run, KVC downloads the mnist dataset, then in subsquent runs the data is reused, bypassing the download step, and making data available on the local disk.

 First we need to install tiller on the cluster with rbac under the kube-system namespace.
 Instructions can be found [here](https://github.com/kubernetes/helm/blob/master/docs/rbac.md#example-service-account-with-cluster-admin-role) in the section "Example: Service account with cluster-admin role".